hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 #### Node gRPC server

-This is a main service that is responsible for submitting transactions to the Cardano network with a configurable frequency, retrieving blocks, and processing the data for storage in a database
+The Node gRPC is a service responsible for submitting transactions to the Cardano network with a configurable frequency, retrieving blocks, and processing the data for storage in a database.

 #### Node PosgresQL database